lnsayer/my-website/_posts/Graph Neural Network Project: Drug Discovery with the BACE dataset.md

 - MLP
 - Softmax

+The MLPs used in the convolutional layers had three layers each and 128 hidden channels.
 I did not include a dropout layer for the GIN(E) models which was an oversight as this would have helped to lessen the overfitting which we will see later.

+The exact structures of my models can be found in my code on Github [12].

 My models therefore had this number of parameters: